X

 Consider test marketing your goods or services before you make the leap.

 Think hard before you start a partnership, at least with anyone other than your spouse.
-We’ve seldom seen a partnership end well.
+We’ve seldom seen a small business partnership end well.
 It’s usually better for one person to be clearly in charge.

 If it starts to sound like your hobby is turning into hard work, keeping it as a hobby may not be so bad.